-11-12 marks NB.
+Level 4 11-12 marks As for level 3 but either reaches an overall conclusion or evaluates at least two biased sources.
+NB.
 Award 1 mark for each source evaluated in Levels 2 and 3 (maximum of 2 sources).
 Level 3 7-10 marks Responses that explain using the sources on both sides of the argument.
 Level 2 4-6 marks Responses that explain using the sources only on one side of the argument Level 1 1-3 marks Responses that fail to use the sources or give improper explanations Level 0 0 marks No response submitted, or clearly lacks any understanding whatsoever of the subject matter/ sources.